RationAI/xopat/README.md

 All items are required except for items inside `params` field and the exception of `type`/`source`.
 - `name` - visualisation name
 - `params` - visualisation parameters, supported:
-    - `uniqueId` - necessary to set up in case mutiple instances of webGL framework are running
+    - `uniqueId` - necessary only to set up in case multiple instances of webGL framework are running
+    - `losslessImageLayer` - optional, whether the first layer (tissue) should use lossless data transfer, default `false`
+    - `losslessDataLayer` - optional, whether the second layer (data) should use lossless data transfer, default `true`
+- `data` - defines the data (path to the pyramidal tif such that that server can understand it) for the first layer (tissue scan), can be omitted (see below)
-- `shaders` - a list of data instances tied to a certain visualisation style
+- `shaders` - a list of data instances tied to a certain visualisation style, the second layer is composed of this list
     - `name` - name of the layer: displayed to the user
-    - `data` - defines the data (id=path to the pyramidal tif)
+    - `data` - defines the data (path to the pyramidal tif such that that server can understand it)
     - one of the following two:
         - `type` - type of shader to use, supported now are `color`, `edge`, `dual-color`, `identity` or `none` (used when the data should be used in different shader); can be missing if `source` is defined
         - `srouce` - full URL to a shader part source, expects the output of a shader part (JSON-encoded), for more information see ˙./dynamic-shaders/README.md˙, optional and ignored if `type` defined
     - `visible` -  `1` or `0`, whether by default the data layer is visible
     - `params` - special parameters for defined shader type (see corresponding shader), default values are used if not set or invalid

-The `user_setup.php` user setup is now only more like a demo, not yet properly implemented since there is no support for multiple data (in images) yet.

 ####  `plugins.php`
 The visualizer supports **plugins** - a `JavaScript` files that, if certain policy is kept, allow integrating functionality